franekmagiera/algorithms/README.md

  - merge sort
  - improved merge sort (newMergeSort()) that uses insertion sort for arrays of size smaller than 18.
 I came up with number 18 after playing around with insertionVsMerge program for a while. newMergeSort() is faster then old mergeSort().
 For the array of size one million the difference is a couple of hundeths of a second.

 ## other
  - linear search
  - binary search
  - sum two binary numbers
  - inversion counting
+ - finding maximal subarray (3 different algorithms - a brute force one of complexity O(n), a "divide and conquer" recursive one of complexity O(nlogn) and a linear one)

 ## common
 Contains functions such as swap and merge.